 Preparing you and your space for comfort and ease

 Explorations can be adapted to any way you find it most comfortable to practice, and all movement levels are welcome.
-Options include lying down on your back (supine) or sitting in a sturdy chair.
+Options include lying down on your back (supine); sitting on the floor, on a cushion, or in a sturdy chair on a non-slip surface.
 At some point you may be invited to explore while lying on your side (side-lying shape), being on all fours (quadruped shape), and rolling onto your belly (prone).

 Comfort is key!
 On hardwood floors, please use a cushy mat or a yoga mat with blankets stacked on top.
-Space-wise, having about three yoga-mats placed side by side is good.
+Space-wise, about 9-foot x 9-foot (just under 1 square meter) open floor space might suffice.
 While lying on your back, you’ll want to be able to roll left or right onto your belly without hitting furniture or walls.
 If your lower back needs support, bring a pillow or bolster to place under your knees.

 A quiet space is ideal, where you are free from distractions, including adorable pets.